morpc-gohio/aqi-widget/README.md

 ```

 See example.html for an example of using the widget.
 Important note: You must
-have an API key to use the example.
+have an API key to use the example and it must be configured using the steps above.

 ## You Should Know
 * Due to browser security, in order to receive air quality data, a <a href="https://en.wikipedia.org/wiki/Cross-origin_resource_sharing">CORS</a>